Kingslayer9988/bgo_holding/documentation/Cargo-Support.md

 # 🚥 Cargo-Support for Dummies 🚥

 ## 💎 Infos Cargo-Support
-## Is this thing written in JAVA ?
-(If yes - God who had that idea)

 ## Watch Guides from Web and Read Website - Maybe someuseful Infos
 - Übung 1 | done | (CS-JOB) => Watch @ home